Last Updated on

 Of course, not all of the best SEO tips are dependent on timeless criteria like content and user intent.
 Some search ranking factors have changed a lot in the past few years, including the importance of mobile.

 If you haven’t updated your process to focus on mobile quality first, you’re falling behind.
 Google first started emphasizing mobile results in 2016, when they announced a mobile-friendly label designed to lead searchers toward content that could be easily read on phone devices.

 “Starting today, pages where content is not easily accessible to a user on the transition from the mobile search results may not rank as high.”

-In addition to focusing on mobile users, there’s another audience that needs specific attention.
+In addition focusing on mobile users, there’s another audience that requires specific attention.
 The increasing importance of local intent has made it vital that you secure your Google My Business listing.